Comprehensive Crime Control Act of 1984: Bail Reform Act of 1984

-The Bail Reform Act of 1984 was an act passed under the Comprehensive Crime Control Act of 1984 that created new standards in the criminal justice system for setting pre-trail release and bail to defendants.
+The Bail Reform Act of 1984 was an act passed under the Comprehensive Crime Control Act of 1984 that created new standards in the criminal justice system for setting pre-trial release and bail to defendants.
 Many of the goals for the 1984 act were to revise or tie up lose ends left on bail reform from the previously enacted 1966 Bail Reform Act.
-The new act established in 1984, allowed judges to determine if pre-trial detention would be enacted on a defendant based on the assessment in pre-trial hearings determining that the defendant would be a danger to the community and there was no assurance of the defendant's appearance in court if they were released.
+The new act established in 1984, allowed judges to determine if pre-trial detention would be enacted for a defendant based on the assessment in pre-trial hearings determining whether the defendant would be a danger to the community and if there was assurance of the defendant's later appearance in court if they were released.
 If the defendant was denied pre-trial release, the judge was required to provide the reason for denial in writing; written conditions of release were required if the defendant was granted pre-trial release.
 The 1984 act included the increased fines for a defendant found to be bail jumping.
 Further, defendants on pre-trial or post-conviction release who committed a crime and arrested would also have their bail revoked.